This blog was last updated in March 2019.

-Did you know that if you’re married or in a civil partnership, you could be entitled to a tax break of up to £900?
-The marriage allowance could save couples hundreds, yet only a few are taking advantage of this tax perk.
+Did you know that if you’re married or in a civil partnership, you could be entitled to a tax break of up to £912?
+The marriage allowance could save couples hundreds, yet millions are still unaware of this tax perk.

 What is the marriage allowance?

 The marriage allowance is a government tax initiative that started in April 2015 which allows couples to transfer some of their personal allowance to their partner if they earn less than the personal allowance.
 For the 2019/20 tax year the personal allowance is £12,500 per annum.

-If your partner earns less than £11,850 per year, they can transfer £1,190 of their personal allowance to you, adding that amount to your personal allowance and saving you money on tax.
+If your partner earns less than £12,500 per year, they can transfer up to £1,250 of their personal allowance to you, adding that amount to your personal allowance and saving you money on tax.

 To be eligible, the higher-earner must earn between £12,501 and £50,000 (£43,430 if you’re in Scotland) before tax.

-To raise awareness of the marriage allowance, HMRC is allowing couples to backdate their claim to the previous tax years up to 2015/16, meaning eligible couples can save an additional £662 – earning a total tax saving of £900.
+HMRC allows couples to backdate their claim to previous tax years as far back as 2015/16, meaning eligible couples can save an additional £662 – earning a total tax saving of £912.